eklem/worker-server/README.md

 Advantages:

-* **Snappy frontend - processing backend**
-  Have a JavaScript server in your browser.
-An extra thread for the heavy processing and separation of frontend and backend code.
+* **Have a JavaScript server in your browser**
+  * An extra thread for the heavy processing
+  * Separation of frontend and backend code
 * **Let other people create in no time**
-  Create a server that others easily can plug in to their project and get coding in minutes.
+  * Create a server that others easily can plug in to their project and get coding in minutes
 * **Easy to maintain**
-  Browser updates fixes most issues compared to a classic server
+  * Browser updates fixes most issues compared to a classic server
 * **Only static files**
-  Perfect for i.e. hosting with GitHub Pages
+  * Perfect for i.e. hosting with GitHub Pages

 **[webpage-server-example](https://eklem.github.io/webpage-server/)**